-Any applicant for readmission or transfer from another school will follow the PN selection criteria for program admission.
-If a student is interested in transferring or readmission, a review of the student's records will be conducted, and the appropriate semester for admission will be determined.
-If no courses are available during a semester in which the transfer/readmitted student needs, the student will not be admitted that semester, but may apply again the following semester.
+Any ASU-Newport PN student seeking readmission to the program (or any part of the program) or student wishing to transfer from another school must apply through the Nursing Advisory Board and follow the PN selection criteria for program admission.
+If a student is interested in transferring or readmission, a review of the student's records will be conducted by the Nursing Advisory Board, and the appropriate semester for admission will be determined.
+If no courses which the transfer/readmitted student needs are available during a semester, the student will not be admitted that semester, but may apply again the following semester.

-Students seeking admission to an ASU Newport nursing program after withdrawing or being dismissed from another nursing program must submit transcripts and letters of good standing from each such nursing program attended with their application.
+Students wishing to reenter any part of the nursing program or seeking admission to the ASU-Newport nursing program after withdrawing or being dismissed from another nursing program must submit transcripts and letters of good standing from each such nursing program attended with their application.

-If a student is accepted into the program, a complete transcript review will be done by the Director of Admissions/Registrar or a designee to determine the course or courses for which the student will be given credit.
+If a transferring student is accepted into the program, a complete transcript review will be done by the Director of Admissions/Registrar or a designee to determine the course or courses for which the student will be given credit.